MD, University Of Pennsylvania School Of Medicine, 1996 - 2002

 What are some of the specific conditions you treat?

-Type 1 diabetes, type 2 diabetes, growth hormone deficiency, idiopathic short stature, congenital hypothyroidism, autoimmune thyroiditis, panhypopituitarism, hyperthyroidism, precocious puberty, delayed puberty, and polycystic ovarian syndrome.
+Some of the conditions I treat are type 1 diabetes, type 2 diabetes, growth hormone deficiency, gender dysphoria, idiopathic short stature, congenital hypothyroidism, Hashimoto's thyroiditis, autoimmune thyroiditis, panhypopituitarism, hyperthyroidism (Graves Disease), precocious puberty, delayed puberty, and polycystic ovarian syndrome.

 What techniques or procedures do you use in your practice?

 Some of the techniques and procedures that I use in my practice are growth hormone stimulation testing, insulin pumps, continuous glucose monitoring systems.